0xdevalias/poc-aws-appsync/README.md

 console.log("Automagicly Wired?", Amplify.API !== null); // true
 ```

 For the next part you will need to grab a few settings from the aptly named 'Settings' page in your project within the AWS AppSync Console.
+You could use the 'Download Config' button, or copy the relevant bits manually.

 Alternatively, you could grab them with the [AWS AppSync CLI](https://docs.aws.amazon.com/cli/latest/reference/appsync/index.html):

 * [`list-api-keys`](https://docs.aws.amazon.com/cli/latest/reference/appsync/list-api-keys.html): Will show you all of your API's (and the most of the details you'll need for config)
 * [`get-graphql-api`](https://docs.aws.amazon.com/cli/latest/reference/appsync/get-graphql-api.html): If you already know your apiID, you can get the details directly